How many applications are received each year? How many students are accepted?

 We strongly discourage BSN-DNP students from seeking outside employment during the program.
 Students may choose to seek outside employment only if they are maintaining satisfactory academic progress.

 During the first year, it may be possible to work one-two weekend shifts per month.
 It is nearly impossible to work during the clinical phase of the program.
-Students are strictly prohibited from working in any capacity that involves the administration of anesthesia.
+The DNP Program forbids the employment of nurse anesthesia students as nurse anesthetists by title or function.

 MS-DNP students who are already CRNAs are permitted to work as their academic schedule allows.